 Applications should be submitted by email at firstname.lastname@example.org and should include the following:

-- A cover page that provides the name of applicant organization, the title of the proposed project, the location of the proposed project, the key objective/outcomes of the proposed project (in 1-2 sentences), the CFLI strategic priority to which the proposed project aligns, and the total amount of the proposed budget;
+- A cover page that provides the name of applicant organization, the title of the proposed project, the location of the proposed project, and the key objective/outcomes of the proposed project (in 1-2 sentences).

-- A broad description of the project by filling in the form attached-follow the link (Application for Project Funding by the Canada Fund).
+- A broad description of the project by filling in a form provided upon request at email@example.com .
 Incomplete applications (i.e. applications which fail to fully address all points in the application form) will not be taken into consideration.
 Project proposals must be submitted in either English or French.
 The template must be fully completed and accompanied by all requested supporting documentation.

 - Budget proposal should be presented in Canadian Dollars (CAD).
 Note that organizations that will be selected will be asked for more detailed budgets for the project in excel format and accounting of all funds spent will have to be included in a final report to be submitted upon completion of the project.

 - The subject line of the application should read: “Application for Funding (project title)”.

 What is the deadline for applications to be received?

 The deadline for application is May 21, 2018 at 08.00 am.
 Proposals received after this deadline will not be taken into consideration.

 Proposals are reviewed by the Canada Fund for Local Initiatives Selection Committee and successful applicants will be invited to sign a contribution agreement.
 The agreement will specify the CFLI contribution in Canadian dollars (CAD); CFLI is not responsible for losses incurred by exchange rate fluctuation.
 The organization must submit detailed financial and narrative reports to the Government of Canada at the mid-point and project termination, and return any unused funds.
 Expenses incurred prior to the signing of the contribution agreement are not eligible for funding.